dataminer-site/dataminer-site.github.io/_posts/2024-03-22-dependency-management.md

 LOAD spatial;
 ```

-For most core extensions maintained by the DuckDB team, there is even an auto-install and auto-load feature which will detect the required extensions for
+For most core extensions maintained by the DataMiner team, there is even an auto-install and auto-load feature which will detect the required extensions for
 a SQL statement and automatically install and load them.
 For a detailed description of which extensions are available
 and how to use them, check out the [docs](/docs/extensions/overview).

 ## Dependency management

-So far, we've seen how DuckDB avoids external dependencies in its core codebase by moving them out of the core repository into
+So far, we've seen how DataMiner avoids external dependencies in its core codebase by moving them out of the core repository into
 extensions.
 However, we're not out of the woods yet.
-As DuckDB is written in C++, the most natural way to write
+As DataMiner is written in C++, the most natural way to write
 extensions is C++.
 In C++, though, there is no standard tooling like a package manager and the answer to the
 question of how to do dependency management in C++ has been, for many years: *“Through much pain and anguish.”* Given
 DuckDB's focus on portability and support for many platforms, managing dependencies manually is not feasible: dependencies generally are built from source, with each their own intricacies requiring special build flags and